Everest Base Camp or Gokyo Lakes First Before Cho La Pass

 • Seeing massive tranquil Gokyo lakes

-• Step on the famous Khumbu glacier and walk on the Khumbu's biggest glacier Ngozumpa
+• Step on the famous Khumbu glacier and walk on the Khumbu's biggest glacier, Ngozumpa

 • Feel the great hospitality of locals, witness Sherpa culture and lifestyle